Hesam-Rashidi/Kikoites/README.md

 - folium 0.13.0

 ## Setup
 Clone this repo onto your desktop and [install anaconda](https://docs.anaconda.com/anaconda/install/index.html).
 Next run `conda install` for all the libraries listed in the list of dependencies.
-Finally, run the notebooks by clicking on 'Run All' as shown below:
+Finally, run the notebooks by clicking on 'Run All' as shown below: <br>
 ![Run All](https://user-images.githubusercontent.com/61752640/206351826-78fa3e47-2b3d-4edf-ad22-4092daaac6c9.png)